A topic from the subject of Biochemistry in Chemistry.

 Applications

-Vaccines:* Vaccines are used to stimulate the immune response and to protect against infection.
+Vaccines: Vaccines are used to stimulate the immune response and protect against infection.

 Conclusion

 The biochemistry of the immune response is a complex and rapidly evolving field.
-It is essential for understanding the body's ability to fight infection and disease.
+Understanding it is essential for comprehending the body's ability to fight infection and disease.

 Biochemistry of the Immune Response